Quick answer

 - Leather shoes (tap shoes, character shoes, leather jazz shoes): wipe the upper with a damp cloth after class to remove sweat and floor residue.
 Use a neutral leather conditioner once per season if the leather starts looking dry or developing small cracks at the flex point.
 Never machine wash leather.
 Never dry with heat.
 A light coat of neutral polish applied before recital or competition keeps them looking clean under stage lights.

-- Suede soles: suede soles glaze over with class use, which reduces traction and disrupts slides.
-A suede brush (stiff bristle, $5-10 at any dance retailer) restores the nap and brings back consistent grip and slide.
-Brush in one direction after every 4-6 hours of floor use.
+- Suede soles: these glaze over with class use, which reduces traction and disrupts slides.
+A stiff-bristle suede brush (Pillows for Pointe and Bunheads both sell one for around $5-10 at most dance retailers) restores the nap and brings back consistent grip and slide.
+Brush in one direction after every 4 to 6 hours of floor use.
 A glazed suede sole is a slip risk and makes technique harder to execute reliably.
 Brushes and replacement suede sole patches are covered in the dance floors and shoe care guide.

 - Tap shoe screws: taps loosen from normal use.
 This is routine maintenance, not a product defect.
 Check the screws before and after the first several classes of each season.
 A small Phillips-head screwdriver is all you need; keep one in the dance bag permanently.
 The tightening takes 30 seconds.
-If a screw keeps loosening within a day or two of tightening, add a small amount of removable threadlocker (Loctite Blue) to the threads before re-seating the screw.
+If a screw keeps loosening within a day or two of tightening, add a small drop of removable threadlocker (the blue Loctite, 242 is the common one, never the permanent red) to the threads before re-seating the screw.

 Common mistakes